Steppe Eagle

 What They Do

-This diurnal bird of prey has been known to rest, or roosts on the ground, or in large groups in trees.
+This diurnal bird of prey has been known to rest, or roost on the ground, or in large groups in trees.
 Steppe Eagles are nearly always found in groups in winter, sometime numbering more than a hundred birds, and often in association with other raptors, especially Black Kites and Lesser Spotted Eagles.

 The Steppe Eagle is also known as an umbrella species.
 Just as several people can stand under a large umbrella and be protected from the rain, so too can many species of wildlife be protected by conserving one species like the Steppe Eagle.
 To protect the eagles, we must protect the animals they need for food, the plants and animals that their prey feed on, and the trees that these eagles nest in, which helps protect the other animals that use these trees for food, shelter, and space.
 Conserving Steppe Eagles and their habitat automatically provides protection for all the other plants and animals that live there too